The Wild Center

 The Wild Center, formerly known as the Natural History Museum of the Adirondacks, is a natural history center in Tupper Lake, New York, near the center of New York state's Adirondack Park.

+History

+The Wild Center was founded as the Natural History Museum of the Adirondacks in 1998 by Elizabeth Lowe.
+The town of Tupper Lake donated a 31 acres site on the Raquette River on the east end of the village for the museum.
+A site plan was completed in 1999; site development began in 2002 and construction in 2004.
+The museum opened in 2006.
+In 2015, the outdoor Wild Walk exhibit that had been part of the original plan opened to the public.

 Exhibits

 The center mixes up the indoors and outdoors on a trail-filled 115 acre campus.
 The center opened Wild Walk in 2015, a thousand feet of bridges and platforms that rise up and eventually over the forest on the center's campus.
 In addition to the outdoor experiences there are five primary indoor exhibit areas, The Pataki Hall of the Adirondacks contains The Living River Trail that circles the hall with live animal exhibits and a waterfall with the center's live otters.
 There are approximately 50 species of live animals at the center, many of them in habitats in this hall.
 The Big Wolf Great Hall contains a lean-to and the glacial ice wall and is the site for the center's live animal encounters.
 The Naturalist Cabinet contains hands-on exhibits and collections.
 Other exhibit areas include the Flammer Panoramas Theater where films are screened, and Planet Adirondacks, an installation of the NOAA's Science on a Sphere with shows focusing on the relationship between the Adirondacks and the rest of the Earth.
 The center features live exhibits and live animals, including river otters, birds, amphibians and fish.
 Indoors, a marsh appears to flow into a real pond that laps at the outside of the building, and the calls of live owls and otters mix with the splashing cascade of a trout-filled indoor stream.
 High definition films in a wide-screen theater explore the region and showcase fascinating reports from field scientists researching everything from moose to loons to alpine summits.

 The center also includes outdoor exhibits that take visitors into the ecosystems that surround the center.
 There are canoe trips available on the river that runs through its campus.
 Daily guided trail walks are also offered.
 The walks are on provided snow shoes in the winter.